aditi-18/Personal-Webpage/README.md

 ### 3.Internal Links
 The following elements on the page are internally linked-
-    -Contact me button on the home screen.
+    1.Contact me button on the home screen.
 This redirects to the contact me section.
-    -All the elements in the nav bar are internal links.
+    2.All the elements in the nav bar are internal links.
 Eg-Education icon lands to education section, Projects to project section.
-    -'Aditi' link on the botton left lands to about section.
+    3.'Aditi' link on the botton left lands to about section.

 ### 4. External links
-    -Linkdein icon at the top left corner.
+    1.Linkdein icon at the top left corner.
-    -Github icon at the top left corner.
+    2.Github icon at the top left corner.
-    -Download Resume downloads the resume.
+    3.Download Resume downloads the resume.
-    -'Northeastern University,Boston,MA'  is a link in the education section.
+    4.'Northeastern University,Boston,MA'  is a link in the education section.
-    -'Nitte Meenakshi Institute of Technology, Bangalore, India' is a link in the education section.
+    5.'Nitte Meenakshi Institute of Technology, Bangalore, India' is a link in the education section.
-    - Linkdein in contact me section.
+    6.Linkdein in contact me section.

 ### 5. CSS styled table